FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Shallow Water Equations

-Figures~\ref{fig:h_evolution}, \ref{fig:mx_evolution}, and \ref{fig:my_evolution} show the time evolution of the three conserved fields ($h$, $m_x$, $m_y$) comparing ground truth against FluxNet-LAP, FNO, and CNN predictions at six time steps spanning the rollout.
-FluxNet-LAP maintains accurate field evolution throughout the rollout horizon, closely tracking the ground truth wetting-drying fronts and momentum transport patterns.
-The CNN baseline develops severe checkerboard artifacts by mid-trajectory, particularly visible in the momentum fields, indicating instability in the learned dynamics.
-FNO exhibits localized distortions near wave fronts and wetting-drying boundaries, though it maintains better global structure than CNN.
-These qualitative observations are consistent with the quantitative results in Table 3 of the main text, where FluxNet-LAP achieves an order of magnitude lower MAE than baselines.
+Figures~\ref{fig:h_evolution}, \ref{fig:mx_evolution}, and \ref{fig:my_evolution} show the time evolution of the three conserved fields ($h$, $m_x$, $m_y$) comparing ground truth against FluxNet-LAP, FNO, and ResNet predictions at six time steps.
+FluxNet-LAP maintains accurate field evolution throughout the rollout horizon, closely tracking ground truth wetting-drying fronts and momentum transport patterns.
+The ResNet baseline develops severe checkerboard artifacts by mid-trajectory, visible across all three fields, indicating instability caused by negative depth predictions that propagate and destabilize the learned dynamics during autoregressive rollout.
+FNO exhibits localized distortions near wave fronts and wetting-drying boundaries, though it maintains better global structure than ResNet.
+These qualitative observations are consistent with the quantitative results in Table~\ref{tab:sw_baseline} of the main text.